 '''

-do_complete (code, cursor_pos)
+do_complete(code, cursor_pos)

 Code completion

 '''

-- code (str) The code already present - cursor_pos (int) The position in the code where completion is requested do_inspect (code, cursor_pos, detail_level=0) Object introspection
+- code (str) The code already present - cursor_pos (int) The position in the code where completion is requested

 Completion messages

 - code (str) The code - cursor_pos (int) The position in the code where introspection is requested - detail_level (int) 0 or 1 for more or less detail.
 In IPython, 1 gets the source code.